religion mythology archaeology history

 matter floating in an endless ocean of space?
 Indeed, does the cosmos give a fig about the pope?

-say that even the minutest bit of matter has significance and an effect on its surroundings and, perhaps, the
+the minutest bit of matter has significance and an effect on its surroundings and, perhaps, the universe

-universe itself.
+itself.
 But, on the other hand, let's get real.
-The cosmos/creator will exist, nonchalantly and
+The cosmos/creator will exist, nonchalantly and unattached,

-unattached, whether or not any of us lives or dies.
-There has never been a single human being upon whose life
+whether or not any of us lives or dies.
+There has never been a single human being upon whose life or death the

-or death the universe depended for its sustenance and continuation.
-Nobody is that important, not even what
+universe depended for its sustenance and continuation.
+Nobody is that important, not even what are perceived

 "No one is that big; nobody matters that